ecovillage/cabler/README.md

 ## Setup

+### Prerequisites

-Ruby on Rails 6 stack, currently using Ruby 2.6.1 .
+We are running a pretty default Ruby on Rails 6 stack, currently using Ruby 2.6.1 .
+That means you need have to have

+  - ruby installed (e.g. with [rvm](rvm.io))
+  - sqlite3 or any other db engine installed
+  - graphviz installed (`sudo apt install graphviz` in most cases)
+  - the nodejs/yarn stuff installed

+### Installation

   - clone this repository
   - run `bundle`